harmony-one/docs-home/general/bridges/layerzero-bridge/FAQ/README.md

 </a>

 ## How are assets mapped between blockchains?
 Assets are mapped 1:1.
-For example, 10 USDC on Ethereum after bridging will be available as 10 1USDC on Harmony.
-Here, “1USDC“ is the token symbol of the token on Harmony corresponding to “USDC“ token symbol on Ethereum.
+For example, 10 BUSD on Ethereum after bridging will be available as 10 1BUSD on Harmony.
+Here, “1BUSD“ is the token symbol of the token on Harmony corresponding to “BUSD“ token symbol on Ethereum.

 Same 1:1 mapping holds true for Binance Smart Chain.
 However, the assets from two different parent chains (Ethereum or Binance Smart Chain) after bridging will be represented using different bridged assets on Harmony.
-For instance, 5 Binance Smart Chain USDC after bridging will be available as 5 bscUSDC on Harmony.
-Here, “bscUSDC” is the token symbol of the token issued on Harmony corresponding to “USDC” token symbol on Binance Smart Chain.
+For instance, 5 Binance Smart Chain BUSD after bridging will be available as 5 bscBUSD on Harmony.
+Here, “bscBUSD” is the token symbol of the token issued on Harmony corresponding to “BUSD” token symbol on Binance Smart Chain.

-And, the 1USDC and bscUSDC on Harmony chain are not interchangeable, meaning one cannot bridge USDC from Ethereum to Harmony and then withdraw it on Binance Smart Chain.
+And, the 1BUSD and bscBUSD on Harmony chain are not interchangeable, meaning one cannot bridge BUSD from Ethereum to Harmony and then withdraw it on Binance Smart Chain.
 Same for other tokens.

 ## What token will I get after bridging?